oe4dns/tootgroup.py/README.md

 enabled during the setup procedure.

 1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon".
-For for posts originating from Friendica the correct syntax is "!mastodon".
+For posts originating from Friendica, the correct syntax is "!mastodon".

 2. `tootgroup.py` can also look for direct messages from group members.
 If the group is @mentioned at the very beginning, The message will be reposted as